MotorvateDIY/ESP32_RET_SD/README.md

 =======

 ### First Version
 Four years ago, this what I used for a low cost (<$15!)
 CAN bus data logging tool: SavvyCAN, with [A0RET](https://github.com/collin80/A0RET).
-I used a 30 pin, ESP32 dev kit, a 3.3v CAN bus transceiver (SN65HVD230) module and a male OBD connector.
+I used a 30 pin ESP32 dev kit, a 3.3v CAN bus transceiver (SN65HVD230) module and a male OBD connector.

 Plugging it into the OBD diagnostic port (pre ~2016, no CAN gayeway!), connect it to a USB power bank and use a laptop running SavvyCAN to record the CAN bus over wifi.
 It was a low cost and reliable solution.